Dark ultrawide workspace supporting the Carta Healthcare case study

 Key Technical Decisions

 Another was to use LLM-assisted extraction selectively.
 I did not treat LLMs as a universal parsing layer.
 They were most valuable where clinical text contained useful information that was difficult to capture through deterministic rules alone.
-By constraining where they sat in the pipeline, it became easier to reason about reliability and to preserve a stable surrounding system.
+By constraining where they sat in the pipeline, it became easier to reason about reliability and preserve a stable surrounding system.

 Reliability and Evaluation